Will AI Take My Job? A Practical 2025 Guide

 Ignorance creates risk.
 Clarity reduces it.
-Let’s get you a plan.
+Let’s get you a plan you can use today.

 Roles get unbundled into tasks.
-The repetitive parts are automated; the ambiguous parts grow.
-The winners learn to orchestrate AI toward outcomes (quality, speed, originality) rather than compete on raw output.
+The repetitive parts automate; the ambiguous parts grow.
+The winners learn to orchestrate AI toward outcomes—quality, speed, originality—instead of competing on raw output.

-- High exposure: rules-based operations, templated support, basic report writing
+- Higher exposure: rules-based operations, templated support, basic report writing

 - Lower exposure: discovery, strategy, facilitation, conflict resolution, ethical decisions